Detecting Crashes with Fat-Tail Statistics

 Hill measures the tail index of the return distribution, but this property changes slowly.
 A 6-month pre-crash window doesn’t necessarily have thinner tails than a 6-month calm window because the calm window might include its own mini-shocks.
 The Hill estimator is useful for long-term characterization (this asset has $\alpha=3$, that one has $\alpha=4$) but not for short-term prediction.

-#Why LPPLS dominates
+#Why LPPLS leads on F1

 LPPLS detects structure, not statistics.
 It’s looking for a specific pattern: accelerating growth with log-periodic oscillations.
 This pattern appears before both 10% corrections and 80% crashes.
 The tail-based methods need to see the tail thickening, which requires the crash to already be underway.
 LPPLS sees the bubble building.